-Potential employers or startup investors might be impressed by your academic career, but what will really hook them is passion for what you do.
+Potential employers or startup investors might be impressed by your academic career, but what will really hook them is a passion for what you do.
 While it certainly pays to let this shine through in your pitch, a great way to show this in a tangible way is to seek further training.

-There are a range of industry-certified programmes available to you, often taught at colleges as full or part-time courses.
+There is a range of industry-certified programmes available to you, often taught at colleges as full or part-time courses.
 While these may be costly and you may need to work during your studying, there are also affordable options available to you which are relatively inexpensive compared with university.

 Contact your local college or education authority for details on courses relevant to you.

 Another way to show your audience your dedication and drive is by simply attending industry events.
 Conferences and expos such as BrightonSEO or Ungagged London are a great way to further your industry knowledge.
 These events bring together the greatest digital minds around for thought leadership that you can benefit from.